 It’s easy.
 Grab yourself a small HD camera.
 I use the Kodak Zi8 but you can use any camera.
 Even an iPhone.
 You shoot some clips of your busy booth and get some sound bites from your representatives.
 Edit them together with some upbeat music and presto.
 You have yourself a souvenir video of the trade show to share with your followers.
 Souvenir is a great word because it means “to remember” in French.
 Getting attendees to remember their experience at the booth goes a long way to keeping that mind-share and staying front and center in their thoughts.

 Easier Said Than Done…

 Not really.
-A very basic video can be made with the free software that comes with your computer.
-Royalty Free Music can be found at:http://www.royaltyfreemusic.com/ Alternatively you can outsource the editing and get a more professional look to your video.
+A very basic video can be made with free software that comes with your computer.
+Royalty Free Music can be found at a number of sites online.
+Alternatively, you can outsource the editing and get a more professional look to your video.